davidralphlewis/binaryephemera/_notes/Red-Sky-Sessions.md

 date: 2022-08-22
 ---

-A series of [[WritingWorkshop]]s run by [[Apples-and-Snakes]].
+A series of [[Writing-Workshop]]s run by [[Apples-and-Snakes]].
 These are my personal notes from each session and more about what I took away from them.

 ## Round 1 - March to April 2021